Federated Domain Generalization: A Survey: Methodologies: A Survey

 To sum up, this approach helps to align the representations of different domains, reducing the domain shift and enhancing the model's ability to generalize across diverse domains.

 \paragraph{Wasserstein Distance} The Wasserstein distance, also known as the Earth Mover's distance, is a measure of the dissimilarity between probability distributions.
-In FDG, the Wasserstein distance can be used to quantify the difference between the distributions of different domains and learn a model that can generalize well to unseen domains.
+In FDG, the Wasserstein distance serves as a quantitative measure to evaluate the disparity between distributions across various domains.
+This approach facilitates the development of models with enhanced generalizability to previously unseen domains.

 Chen \textit{et al.} \cite{chen2022learning} introduced a Wasserstein-based feature critic with meta-optimization into FL, which effectively improved the robustness and generalization capability of the proposed method.
 Nguyen \textit{et al.} \cite{nguyen2022generalization} proposed a Wasserstein distributionally robust optimization scheme called WAFL for FL, which is more general than related approaches and is robust to all adversarial distributions inside the Wasserstein ball.
 Lin \textit{et al.} \cite{lin2020collaborative} introduced a robust federated meta-learning framework that utilizes Wasserstein distance and Lagrangian relaxation to efficiently optimize the distance metric, enabling gradient-based methods to solve the problem effectively.